Ronnie Barker: Theatrical career

-Barker failed to get into the Young Vic School, but joined the Manchester Repertory Company, which was based in Aylesbury, Buckinghamshire, often taking comic roles in their weekly shows.
+Barker failed to get into the Young Vic School, but joined the Aylesbury Repertory Company, which was based in Aylesbury, Buckinghamshire, often taking comic roles in their weekly shows.
 Initially he was employed as the assistant to the assistant stage manager, earning £2.10s.
 0d (£2.50) a week.
 He made his debut as a professional actor on 15 November 1948 as Lieutenant Spicer in a performance of J. M. Barrie's Quality Street.
 He went on to play the organist in When We Are Married and by his third role, the chauffeur Charles in Miranda, Barker realised he wanted to be a comic actor.
 He was described as "ha[ving] the talent to be a great straight actor", but noted: "I want to make people laugh.
 Never mind about Hamlet.
 Forget Richard the Second.
 Give me Charley's Aunt.
 My mission in life was now crystal clear."
 He appeared in stage adaptations of Treasure Island and Red Riding Hood before getting his first leading role in The Guinea Pig as a working-class boy at a public school.
 When the production moved to Rhyl, Barker followed.
-The Manchester Repertory Company closed, as did the Rhyl company shortly after.
+The Aylesbury Repertory Company closed, as did the Rhyl company shortly after.